10 Surprising Greyhound Facts: Speed, History & Gentle Nature

 You can also find depictions of Greyhounds on the walls of ancient Egyptian tombs.
 Their ancient origins make them one of the oldest recognized dog breeds.

 Greyhounds are incredibly fast dogs.
-They can reach speeds up to 45 mph, making them one of the quickest breeds on the planet.
-Their speed comes from their unique body structure.
+They can reach speeds of over 40 miles per hour, making them the fastest dog breed on the planet.
 Greyhounds have long, powerful legs and lean, aerodynamic bodies, which allows them to cover ground quickly and efficiently.
+Greyhounds can accelerate to 30 mph in just three strides, which is what makes them excellent racing dogs.

 When they run, their bodies are off the ground twice in each stride.
 This is different from most other dogs, who only have one airborne moment per stride.
-During this run, a Greyhound’s body stretches out fully and then contracts.
-This motion propels them forward at amazing speeds.
+Check out a Greyhound exhibiting the double-suspension gallop below:

 Greyhounds have some good news for you if you’re worried about hip problems in dogs.
 These speedy pups actually have a lower chance of getting hip dysplasia compared to many other breeds.
 Hip dysplasia is a common disorder that affects many dog breeds.
 It happens when the hip joint doesn’t form right, which can cause pain and make it hard for dogs to move.

 But Greyhounds are different.
 Their body shape and size help protect them from this issue.
 They have long, lean bodies and strong muscles that support their hips well.
+The Canine Health Information Center (OFA) found that in test of 404 Greyhounds, 97% were cleared for any signs of potential hip dysplasia and 93.5% either scored “excellent” or “good” in the hip test.

-5. Greyhounds are known for their gentle temperament
+5. Greyhounds are Known for their Gentle Temperament

-Furthermore, they rarely bark and tend to be laid-back, preferring to lounge around rather than cause trouble.
-These dogs are also great with children due to their patient and tolerant nature.
 Lastly, Greyhounds usually get along well with other pets.
 Their gentle disposition allows them to coexist peacefully with cats and other dogs in many cases.

 Greyhounds have a long history as hunting and racing dogs.
 Ancient Egyptians valued them as hunting companions, so they could chase down prey like hares and gazelles in the desert.
 Over time, Greyhounds became popular in Europe for coursing, a sport where dogs chased game by sight.
 Their incredible speed made them perfect for this activity.